Nasal cones and Mouthguards, What’s the Difference?

 The other type of mouth guard attaches to the tip of the tongue and works by holding the tongue out and forward while sleeping.
 This style of mouthguard is not as popular as the jaw-retaining style, although they are becoming increasingly popular.

-By holding the tongue forward, the same group of muscles are targeted which reduces any pressure that’s exerted in the airway region, allowing for proper airflow.
+By holding the tongue forward, the same group of muscles is targeted which reduces any pressure that’s exerted in the airway region, allowing for proper airflow.
 The advantage of the tongue retaining mouth guards is that a fitting is typically not required and they take up very little room within the mouth.
 As for disadvantages, tongue soreness may occur within the first few nights of use which typically clears up after a few nights.

 Nasal Cones Vs Mouth guards – Which One Works Better?

 Now that we have an understanding of what nose cones and mouth guards are and how they work, let’s get down to the million-dollar question which is ‘which product works better to stop snoring?’, the nose cone or mouth guard?

 To answer this question with any level of certainty, you will need to know where your snoring originates from.
 Have you noticed that your snoring occurs only when you are congested such as when you are under the weather but lessens when your congestion clears up?
 Are your nasal passages often inflamed and you are unable to breathe freely through your nose?
 If this is the case, you may be a nasal snorer and nasal cones may effectively reduce your snoring.

 On the other hand, if you have always been a snorer and typically don’t experience issues with your sinuses, it’s likely that your snoring originates from the airway and a mouth guard will be helpful.

 If you are unable to pinpoint the location of your snoring, a mouth guard will be your best bet as the vast majority of those who snore experience snoring from their airway.